Trony46/quiz-leaderboard/Readme.md

 ## How to Run

 1. Open the project in IntelliJ
-2. Change `regNo` in `QuizService.java` to your registration number
-3. Run `QuizLeaderboardApplication.java`
+2. Run `QuizLeaderboardApplication.java`
-4. Wait ~50 seconds for all 10 polls to complete
+3. Wait ~50 seconds for all 10 polls to complete
-5. Check console for `isCorrect: true`

 ## How It Works